jakubwozniak/SMARTinterviewTask/README.md

 - TypeScript
 - TailwindCSS
 - ShadCN
+- Redux
+- Redux Toolkit
 - RTK Query

 ## <a name="features">🔋 Features</a>

-👉 **Browse Books:** Fetches and categorizes books from the Google Books API.
+👉 **Browse Users:** Fetches and categorizes books from the Google Books API.

 👉 **Sortable Columns:** Users can sort data by any column in the table.

 👉 **RTK Query and React Context:** Utilizes RTK Query for efficient API fetching and React context for state management.

+👉 **Global Filters with Redux Toolkit:** Implements global filters using Redux Toolkit, enabling consistent filtering across the entire application.

 👉 **Column Visibility:** Allows users to hide columns to focus on specific data of interest.